awsdocs/aws-single-sign-on-user-guide/doc_source/troubleshooting.md

 'Cannot perform the operation on the protected role 'AWSReservedSSO_RoleName_Here' - this role is only modifiable by AWS'
 ```

-These roles can only be modified from the AWS SSO Administrator console, which is in the AWS Master account of AWS Organizations\.
+These roles can only be modified from the AWS SSO Administrator console, which is in the master account of AWS Organizations\.
 Once modified, you can then push the changes down to the AWS accounts that it is assigned to\.

 ## Directory users cannot reset their password<a name="issue5"></a>